STEFGUOLONDON/tweets2kinesis/README.md

 This work is based on SUFIANKAKI/tweets2kinesis

 This work deals with how you can stream tweets using Twitter API v2 using Tweepy and insert them into a Kinesis Data Stream.
-The monitored keyword is hashtag SPORT, to trace the twitter ID, TIMESTAMPS and Contents of the threads which is under hashtag SPORT.
+The monitored keyword is "hashtag sports lang:en", to trace the twitter ID, TIMESTAMPS and Contents of the threads which is under "hashtag sports lang:en".

 ![image](https://user-images.githubusercontent.com/39544557/193456523-d9feed28-3259-4244-a8ec-3b4e1bef4339.png)